RyanHaniff/Movie-Website-Trailer-Udacity/README.md

 ## How to Run Program

-To run the program:
+To run the program with Command Prompt or Terminal:
 1) Locate where you downloaded the repository
-2) Right click entertainment_center.py and open with IDLE
-3) Press F5 to run the script
+2) Go to the directory where you unzipped the file
+4) Open the subfolder until you can see the python script files
+3) To then execute type in the command: `python entertainment_center.py`

 A browser window will open up with the movies being displayed.